GeoscienceAustralia/earthsci/README.md

 #### 2. Pushing to S3

-Once the build is complete, go the terminal and navigate to ${PROJECT_HOME}\webstart\target\webstart.
+Once the build is complete, go to the terminal and navigate to ${PROJECT_HOME}\webstart\target\webstart.
 From there execute the following two commands:
 - `aws s3 cp webstart.jnlp s3://earthsci.ga.gov.au/`
-- `aws s3 sync signed/ s3://earthsci.ga.gov.au/test/signed/ --delete`
+- `aws s3 sync signed/ s3://earthsci.ga.gov.au/signed/ --delete`

+**Note** the above URL will vary according to the environment we are deployment to.

 <a name="pluginsFeatures"/>
 ### Plugins and Features ###